c-elliott96/hackernews/README.md

 Leverages the [HackerNews API](https://github.com/HackerNews/API), and is bootstrapped via the [docker-rails-example](https://github.com/nickjj/docker-rails-example/tree/main) project by [Nick Janetakis](https://nickjanetakis.com/).
 Please check out their awesome work.

 For details on the project's base Rails and Docker configurations, see the [`docker-rails-example/README`](https://github.com/nickjj/docker-rails-example/blob/c2e3a4bec4bf355b1c6882f34dd74eb438035a50/README.md).

 ## TODOs

-Project TODOs go here.
-They could link to GitHub issues, if I so desire.

-### TODO Create News controller
+My list of WIP TODOs.
+Peridically sort these by priority!

+* [ ] In-Progress: `/news` (root)

   Renders some group of 30 posts from `/topstories`.
 Accepts query param `p` to know what group to display.

-Done: Added controller and some setup code.
-TODO: Actually display some data.
-TODO: Add tests

 * [ ] Fix `./run ruby-lint -a` to work properly.

+* [ ] Add some kind of CVE/deprecation scanner to keep dependencies up to date.
+Or figure out how to cleanly rebase from `docker-rails-example`.

 * [ ] Update tests and add to reflect changes to `HackerNews.get`